Nūtimaḍugu plates of Vikramāditya II

 V

-¿From the flashing theatre of battle? [he?] enters, ¿with face averted?, the great mass of waters, unfathomable [even] to water creatures […] sword […] his body sprinkled with water from the eyes of the women [of his enemies] […] the entire […] ¿was born repeatedly?4
+¿From the theatre of battle? [he?] enters, ¿with face averted?, the ocean’s great, unfathomable mass of seething waters […] sword […] his body sprinkled with water from the eyes of the women [of his enemies] […] the entire […] ¿was born repeatedly?4

 VI